Malindo Air – is it really Business Class or just Premium Economy?

-Our trip was strictly a R&R effort with three criteria – the ability to avoid kids during school holidays, a swim up pool bar and the resort had to have palm trees.
+Our trip was strictly an R&R effort with three criteria – the ability to avoid kids during school holidays, a swim-up pool bar and the resort had to have palm trees.

 Having snared a last minute Business Class flight on the return, I knew I’d have to write a review and make do with my iPhone for the pictures.
 Read on for my Malindo Air Business Class experience.

 Crunching the numbers for Malindo Air Business Class

 We flew up to Denpasar on the inaugural Malindo Air flight from Adelaide, in economy class, seated in an exit row.
 Whilst the flight itself was relatively uneventful bar a few quirks, it was no worse than a Qantas domestic service.

 However, returning on a night flight from Bali in economy class wasn’t something we were keen to replicate as both my mates and I are six feet tall and we were dreading the economy seats with little recline.

 Sitting back at the pool in Bali at 5 pm on the last day, we discussed our strategy for making the jump to Business Class.
 With economics backgrounds, the decision quickly became overly complex, but in short, we had paid $375 return for economy flights, valuing economy one way at $187.50.

 We logged on and saw that there were two seats remaining in Business Class for the flight for $800 each, realising that paying anything short of paying $612.50 extra was a saving.
 However, we weren’t prepared to pay the inflated last minute price.
 We established three price points – the upper limit on what we would pay extra ($400), what we thought the upgrade was worth ($300) and what we thought would be a bargain price ($200).
 Then we hot-footed it in our hotel chauffeur car to the airport, praying we’d get there before the seats were snatched up.